biril/backbone-proxy/README.md

 // Instantiate a logging proxy - a proxy that logs all invocations of .set var userWithLog = new UserProxy();
-userWithLog.set = function (key, val, options) {
+userWithLog.set = function (key, val) {
-  // Log
   console.log('setting ' + key + ' to ' + val + ' on user');

-  // Delegate the actual work to UserProxy implementation UserProxy.prototype.set.apply(this, arguments);
+  // Delegate to UserProxy implementation UserProxy.prototype.set.apply(this, arguments);
 };